jadecobra/python_tdd_exercises/source/classes.rst

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^

-update ``ClassWithAttributes`` with attributes to make the tests pass
+I add matching attributes to ``ClassWithAttributes`` to make the tests pass

 .. code-block:: python